Back to All Events

 This event is presented in partnership with Children’s Historical Publishing (CHPS).
 Since 2001, CHPS has published Learning-Activity Books that integrate history, art, science, and technology to enrich the education of elementary school students on underserved topics.
 The books serve to educate, entertain, and inspire children, especially minority and at-risk youth.

 Yes, men are welcome at The Dayton Woman’s Club!
-Despite our name, we are open to everyone regardless of gender.
+Although our name suggests otherwise, we are open to the general public.

 Our venue is fully accessible, with a ramp entrance and accommodations to welcome guests of all abilities.